spencerjauslander/mta-transit-performance/README.md

 #### Analysis

 #### Line Analysis
-The line analysis takes a closer look at which lines are consistently unreliable.
-In addition to on-time performance (OTP), we examine delay rate—for every scheduled trip, how many experienced a delay?
-Both metrics help assess reliability without being influenced by the overall volume of activity on each line.
+This analysis identifies which lines are least reliable, using both on-time performance (OTP) and delay rate (delays per scheduled trip).
+Delay rate controls for service volume, allowing comparison independent of how frequently a line runs.

-According to the twin bar/line graph, the B, F, C, 2, and N are the five worst-performing lines.
-Of these, the B is arguably the least reliable overall, with both the highest delay rate and lowest OTP.

-Why is the B train so unreliable despite having the fewest trips among the top five?
+The B, F, C, 2, and N lines rank as the five worst performers.
+The B line records both the highest delay rate and the lowest OTP, despite having the fewest scheduled trips among the five.

-Looking at the incident category breakdown for the B line, the majority of incidents are attributed to Operating Conditions.
-One likely factor is interlining, where the B shares tracks with multiple other lines, including the D, F, Q, M, A, and C. When trains from these other lines need to pass through the same track infrastructure, the B may have to wait, creating additional delays.
+A review of incident categories for the B line shows that the majority of incidents fall under Operating Conditions.
+This is consistent with interlining: the B shares track infrastructure with the D, F, Q, M, A, and C lines, which can require the B to yield right-of-way and incur additional delay.

-This pattern becomes even more apparent when looking at the F and C lines, which also share tracks with the B. Both lines have similarly high delay rates and low OTP, suggesting that shared-track operations and interlining may be contributing significantly to their poor reliability.
+The F and C lines, which also share track with the B, show similarly elevated delay rates and depressed OTP, reinforcing the association between shared-track operation and reduced reliability.

-The 2 train stands out as an exception, running on a different track from the B, C, and F track.
-Interlining with those specific lines isn't a plausible explanation for its poor performance.
-Its appearance in the bottom five points towards its own unique problems (its own interlining partners, express/local conflicts, or corridor-specific infrastructure issues).
-The N sits in a similar position which would require its own investigation.
+The 2 line does not share track with the B, C, or F lines, so interlining with this group does not explain its ranking.
+Its presence among the bottom five suggests line-specific factors, such as its own interlining partners, express/local conflicts, or corridor-specific infrastructure, that would require separate investigation.
+The N line's ranking likely reflects a similar set of independent causes.

-We will take a closer look at reporting categories later, analyzing the effects in relation to delays.

 ![Worst Lines by Delay Rate](https://raw.githubusercontent.com/spencerjauslander/mta-transit-performance/main/MTA%20Project%20Images/Worst%20Lines%20by%20Delay%20Rate.png)

 #### Year Analysis
-The year analysis looks over the last five years and checks which year performed the best.

-One of the more obvious observations, 2020 was the best year in terms of delay rate and OTP.
-This is most likely due to COVID: fewer riders meant lower congestion and less strain on trains, stations, and crews.
-It's worth noting that delay rate ignores the volume of scheduled trips, so a drop in the number of trains running wouldn't, by itself, explain the improvement.
-Rather, the likely cause is the reduction in ridership and congestion easing the operation pressure that typically causes delays (crowding-related dwell time, medical incidents).
+This analysis evaluates system-wide reliability across the five-year period.

+2020 recorded the strongest performance on both delay rate and OTP.
+This is consistent with reduced ridership during the COVID-19 pandemic, which lowered congestion and operational strain on trains, stations, and crews.
+Delay rate is independent of scheduled trip volume, so a reduction in service alone would not account for the improvement; the more plausible explanation is reduced congestion-related pressure (e.g., crowding-related dwell time, medical incidents).

-This effect becomes clearer when looking at 2021, where an easing of COVID restrictions correlates with rising delays and falling OTP as ridership rebounded.
-The trend continues into 2022, the worst year in the dataset, where delays peak and OTP hits an all time low, consistent with ridership and system stress returning to (or exceeding) pre-pandemic levels.
+This relationship is corroborated by 2021, where the easing of pandemic restrictions coincides with rising delays and falling OTP as ridership recovered.
+The trend continues into 2022, the worst year in the dataset, in which delays peak and OTP reaches its lowest point, consistent with ridership and system load returning to or exceeding pre-pandemic levels.

 ![Delay Rate per Year](https://github.com/spencerjauslander/mta-transit-performance/blob/main/MTA%20Project%20Images/Delay%20Rate%20per%20Year.png)

 #### Month Analysis
-The month analysis evaluates subway reliability across the year to identify periods when riders are most likely to experience delays.
+This analysis evaluates reliability by month to identify seasonal patterns.

-Overall, delay rates and on-time performance remain relatively stable throughout the year, suggesting that subway reliability does not vary dramatically by season.
-On-time performance stays within a narrow band of 79–82% across all twelve months, and delay rates similarly cluster tightly, ranging from 2.93% in May to 3.36% in February.
-Within this stability, February and December stand out as the two least reliable months, with delay rates of 3.36% and 3.33% respectively, while March and May are the most reliable, with rates of 3.07% and 2.93%.
+Delay rate and OTP remain relatively stable across the calendar year, indicating limited seasonal variation.
+OTP stays within a narrow range of 79 – 82% across all twelve months.
+Delay rate ranges from 2.93% in May to 3.36% in February.
+February and December are the two least reliable months, with delay rates of 3.36% and 3.33% respectively.
+March and May are the most reliable, at 3.07% and 2.93%.

-Because on-time performance doesn't swing meaningfully month to month, delay rate is the more useful signal for distinguishing weaker-performing months.
-February's elevated rate may reflect winter-related operating challenges, such as cold-weather equipment strain, snow and ice conditions, and reduced maintenance windows.
-December's continued position near the top of the list may still be influenced by increased passenger volumes during the holiday season, as the city sees a substantial influx of visitors and commuters traveling to major seasonal attractions and events, such as the Rockefeller Center Christmas Tree, Radio City Music Hall, and other holiday destinations.
-The resulting increase in ridership and congestion may place additional pressure on the system, contributing to more frequent delays.
+Because OTP does not vary meaningfully by month, delay rate is the more informative metric for identifying weaker-performing periods.
+February's elevated delay rate may be associated with winter operating conditions, including cold-weather equipment strain, snow and ice, and reduced maintenance windows.
+December's elevated rate may be associated with increased holiday-season ridership, as seasonal visitor and commuter volume rises around major attractions such as the Rockefeller Center Christmas Tree and Radio City Music Hall, adding congestion to the system.

 ![Delay Rate per Month](https://github.com/spencerjauslander/mta-transit-performance/blob/main/MTA%20Project%20Images/Delay%20Rate%20per%20Month.png)